ucd-spatial/Datasets/sentiment_detection_hotel_reviews_dataset/README.md

 ### Contents

-The dataset contains a subset of user-generated reviews randomly taken from the OpinRank data set (http://kavita-ganesan.com/entity-ranking-data).
+The dataset contains a subset of user-generated reviews randomly taken from the [OpinRank data set](http://kavita-ganesan.com/entity-ranking-data).
 The 14 selected reviews have been divided in two groups and assigned to different groups of real users for polarity evaluation purposes about a subset of features (also randomly selected).
 The hotel reviews in raw text are in folder `corpus` (`reviews_A` and `reviews_B`).